zilishen/documentation/content/nim/monitoring/security-monitoring/configure/set-up-app-protect-instances.md

 ---
-description: Learn how to set up F5 NGINX App Protect data plane instances for use with the NGINX Management Suite Security Monitoring and Instance Manager modules.
+description: Learn how to set up F5 NGINX App Protect data plane instances for use with the NGINX Security Monitoring and NGINX Instance Manager.
 docs: DOCS-1107
 doctypes:
 - task